The Washington Commanders had a crazy offseason, with a change in ownership at the very top, and a change in quarterback on the field.

 Since the Commanders are no longer in playoff contention, there are no current odds of them winning this year’s division, NFC and Super Bowl.

-The 2022 Commanders regular season schedule was as follows:
+The 2023-24 Commanders regular season schedule is as follows:

 Hotels & lodging near FedEx Field